ropensci/eia/README.md

 eia_set_key("yourkey") # see help file for details/options
 ```

-Once you have a `key` to use explicitly , or have set it somewhere
+Once you have a `key` to use explicitly, or have set it somewhere
 globally, load a time series of net electricity generation:

 ``` r